SLGShark6/typescript-chain-of-responsibility-implementation/README.md

 ## Why?
 Because I like the simplistic, reusability of this implementation, versus implementations that require you to set the next handler instance on the previous handler instance, [Such as this](https://refactoring.guru/design-patterns/chain-of-responsibility/typescript/example), and I couldn't find a good example googling around.

+## How do I use it?
+Everything of importance is in the index.ts.
+Just apply the general design concept to whatever it is you're trying to do with the Chain of Responsibility Pattern.
+I dunno man...